silverapp/silver/README.rst

 4. Create subscriptions for your customers.
 5. Create your custom templates using HTML/CSS or use the ones already provided.
 6. Setup cron job for generating the invoices automatically.
 7. Enjoy.
-Silver will automatically generate the invoices or proforma invoices based on your providers' configuration
+Silver will automatically generate the invoices or proforma invoices based on your providers' configuration.

 Contribute